 Checking information that claims to be based on science

-Science Feedback is a not-for-profit organization verifying the credibility of influential claims and media coverage that claims to be scientific, starting with the topics of climate and health.
+Science Feedback is a publication verifying the credibility of influential information and media coverage that claims to be scientific in fields that are particularly prone to misunderstandings and misinformation such as climate change and health.
+It is operated by a not-for-profit organization.

 Our first mission is to help create an Internet where users will have access to scientifically sound and trustworthy information.
 We also provide feedback to editors and journalists about the credibility of information published by their outlets.